Schlitzie: Death

-On September 24, 1971, at seventy years old, Schlitzie died at Fountain View Convalescent Home.
+On September 24, 1971, at 70 years old, Schlitzie died at Fountain View Convalescent Home.
 His death certificate listed his official name as "Shlitze Surtees" and his birthdate as 1901.
-Schlitzie was interred at Queen of Heaven Cemetery in Rowland Heights.

 Cultural legacy

-In the 1960s, Freaks was rediscovered and enjoyed a long run as one of the first midnight movies, becoming a cult classic, and in 1994 it was selected by the National Film Registry as being "culturally, historically, or aesthetically significant".
+In the 1960s, Freaks was rediscovered and enjoyed a long run as one of the first midnight movies, becoming a cult classic; in 1994, the film was selected by the National Film Registry as being "culturally, historically, or aesthetically significant".
 The film became the public's major exposure to Schlitzie, who remains one of the more memorable characters in the film.

 Schlitzie's iconic image has lent itself to many products, including masks, hats, shirts, models, clocks, snow globes, and dolls.
 Additionally, Schlitzie has been cited as an inspiration for Bill Griffith's comic strip Zippy the Pinhead.
 In 2019, Griffith released Nobody's Fool, a graphic novel biography of Schlitzie.

-The Ramones song "Pinhead," from the 1977 album Leave Home, was inspired by him.
+The Ramones song "Pinhead", from the 1977 album Leave Home, was inspired by him.

-The 2018 game Red Dead Redemption 2 featured a side-mission which included a character called Bertram, whose appearance is modeled on Schlitzie.
+The 2018 game Red Dead Redemption 2 features a side-mission which includes a character called Bertram, whose appearance is modeled on Schlitzie.